 Sleep

-[edit]The nearby towns of Kalampaka and Kastraki both offer different kinds of accommodation.
-Choose Kastraki if you want to stay close to the rocks, and also for the village atmosphere.
+[edit]The nearby towns of Kalambaka and Kastraki both offer different kinds of accommodation.
+Choose Kastraki if you want to stay closer to the rocks or for the village atmosphere.
+Choose Kalambaka for better amenities or easier transit logistics.

 Go next